How to easily share anything from your phone

 Shared albums are handy for sending a bunch of photos and videos with a specific group of people, especially if you want them to be able to contribute their own files and add comments.
 The best part is that you stay in control of the album and can stop sharing it or prevent people from accessing it whenever you like.

 In Google Photos for iOS, there’s a Shared Album option right on the Share menu.
-In Google Photos for Android, you’ll need to create the album first, by tapping Albums, then New album.
+In Google Photos for Android, you’ll need to create the album first, by tapping Library in the bottom right corner of your screen, then the plus sign under Albums.
 Once you’ve got the right photos and videos in your album, you can share it with one or more people via the standard Share button.